K. S. Bharat

-Kona Srikar Bharat (born 3 October 1993) is an Indian international cricketer who plays as a wicket-keeper batsman for the Indian cricket team and Andhra in domestic cricket.
+Kona Srikar Bharat (born 3 October 1993) is an Indian cricketer who plays for Andhra in domestic cricket.
+A wicket-keeper batsman, he played seven Test matches for the Indian cricket team between 2023 and 2024.
 In February 2023, he made his Test debut for India against Australia.
-In February 2015, he became the first wicket-keeper batsman to score a triple hundred in the Ranji Trophy.
-In seven Test matches he averages 20.09 with a highest score of 44.
+In February 2015, he became the first wicket-keeper batsman to score a triple century in the Ranji Trophy.

 Early life

 K. S. Bharat was born in Visakhapatnam on 3 October 1993 to Kona Srinivas Rao, a master craftsman at the city's naval dockyard, and Manga Devi, a housewife.
 He studied at the St. Aloysius High School and graduated from Dr. Lankapalli Bullayya College with a BCom degree.

 Bharat began training with the Andhra Ranji Trophy squad at the age of 11.
 He was one of the ball boys for the India-Pakistan ODI match at Visakhapatnam in 2005.
 He started keeping wickets at the age of 19.